 The 12 weeks of school holidays are over, and believe it or not, it’s flown!
 My son spent three weeks in the UK with family and friends, enjoying everything British.
 He’s been looking forward to the trip since I told him at the start of the year.
 He was treated to pub lunches, day trips, shopping and even trying Nando’s for the first time!

-Now that he’s a little older it’s not so daunting for him to be away from home for a short while.
-Being with family also helps and we know he’s in good hands.
-It also breaks up the holidays, after all, time flies when you’re having fun right?
-That’s exactly what’s happened this year!
+Now that he’s a bit older, it’s not as scary for him to be away from home for a little while.
+Being with family helps, and we know he’s safe and sound.
+Plus, it’s a nice change of pace during the holidays.
+Time really flies when you’re having fun, doesn’t it?
+That’s exactly how it’s been this year!

-Of course, all good things must come to an end.
-During the past week, I’ve been busy with back to school preparations.
-I can’t help but feel a little concerned, wondering what the new school year has in store.
-The first year in the new school was tough and the following year involved tons of hard work and catching up to do.
+But, like all good things, the fun eventually comes to an end.
+This past week, I’ve been busy getting everything ready for back-to-school.
+I can’t help but feel a bit nervous about what the new school year will bring.
+The first year at the new school was tough, and last year involved a lot of hard work to catch up.

-I guess it’s normal to feel a little anxious on the approach to the new school year.
-It’s especially tough when dealing with new methods of doing things in a foreign country.
-It’s our third year and we’re still getting to grips with ‘new’ rules and routines.
+Feeling a bit anxious as the new school year approaches is totally normal, especially when dealing with new ways of doing things in a different country.
+Even though it’s our third year, we’re still figuring out the “new” rules and routines.

-You see, starting a new school year in Valencia is more than just waving your child goodbye at the school gates.
-I found that different schools in Spain have their own way of doing things.
-To be an efficient parent; planning and understanding how the system works is the key.
+Starting a new school year in Valencia is more than just dropping your child off at the gates.
+I’ve learned that each school in Spain does things differently.
+And this mean planning ahead and understanding how the system works.

-This time around, I’m more aware and familiar with what goes on, so things are getting easier.
-Every year is a learning curve.
-Schooling in Spain is different.
-It takes a while to get the hang of, but once you know it’s quite easy to follow.
-So with that mind, I would love to share with you my stress-free guide on how to handle going back to school in Spain like a pro!
+But this time around, I’m more prepared and familiar with the process, so things are starting to get easier.
+Each year brings new challenges, but once you understand how things work, navigating the school system in Spain becomes much simpler.
+With that in mind, I’d like to share my stress-free guide on how to handle going back to school in Spain like a pro!

 Be A Member of AMPA